 \section{Extending functors over direct limits}

+\paragraph{Acknowledgements}I thank Sergio Estrada and Pedro Guil Asensio for inviting me to visit the University of Murcia, where I wrote this, and for helpful discussions.
+Nothing herein deserves to be called original, but it is meant to be helpful.

 \emph{All categories and functors mentioned in this paper are additive.} We assume some background on locally finitely presented categories, which can be gotten from \cite{crawleyboevey1994}.
-We write $\Ab$ for the category of abelian groups and, for a small category $A$, we write $(A,\Ab)$ for the category of functors $A\to\Ab$, and $\Flat(A,\Ab)$ for the category of flat functors $A\to\Ab$. \begin{defn}Let $C$ be a category with direct limits.
-An object $a\in C$ is \textbf{finitely presented} if the representable functor
+We write $\Ab$ for the category of abelian groups and, for a small category $\A$, we write $(\A,\Ab)$ for the category of functors $\A\to\Ab$, and $\Flat(\A,\Ab)$ for the category of flat functors $\A\to\Ab$.
+I will write \textbf{direct limit} to mean the same as directed colimit. \begin{defn}Let $\C$ be a category with direct limits.
+An object $A\in\C$ is \textbf{finitely presented} if the representable functor

-preserve direct limits.
-We write $\fp C$ for the full subcategory of finitely presented objects in $C$ \end{defn} \begin{defn}Let $C$ be a category with direct limits.
-We say that $C$ is \textbf{locally finitely presented} if $\fp C$ is skeletally small and every object is a direct limit of finitely presented objects. \end{defn} \begin{thm}\thlabel{flatemb}\cite{crawleyboevey1994} For any locally finitely presented category $C$, the functor
+preserves direct limits.
+We write $\fp \C$ for the full subcategory of finitely presented objects in $C$ \end{defn} \begin{defn}Let $\C$ be a category with direct limits.
+We say that $\C$ is \textbf{locally finitely presented} if $\fp \C$ is skeletally small and every object is a direct limit of finitely presented objects. \end{defn} \begin{thm}[{\cite{crawleyboevey1994}}]\thlabel{flatemb} For any locally finitely presented category $\C$, the functor

-is fully faithful and restricts to an equivalence $C\simeq\Flat((\fp C)^\op,\Ab)$. \end{thm} We will use tensor products of functors.
-For this, the uncomfortable reader may use standard references such as \cite{fisher1968} and \cite{fisherpalmquistnewell1971}, but we offer the following definition. \begin{defn}Let $A$ be a small category.
-For functors $G:A^\op\to\Ab$ and $F:A\to\Ab$, the tensor product $G\otimes_A F$ is an abelian group given by the coend formula (see \cite{maclane1998} for coends)
+is fully faithful and restricts to an equivalence $\C\simeq\Flat((\fp \C)^\op,\Ab)$. \end{thm} We will use tensor products of functors.
+For this, there are references such as \cite{fisher1968} and \cite{fisherpalmquistnewell1971}, but we offer the following definition. \begin{defn}Let $A$ be a small category.
+For functors $G:\A^\op\to\Ab$ and $F:\A\to\Ab$, the tensor product $G\otimes_\A F$ is an abelian group given by the coend formula (see \cite{maclane1998} for coends)

-\end{defn} \begin{lem}\thlabel{tensyon}Let $A$ be a small category.
-For any object $a\in A$ and any functor $F:A\to\Ab$, there is an isomorphism
+\end{defn} \begin{lem}\thlabel{tensyon}Let $\A$ be a small category.
+For any object $A\in \A$ and any functor $F:\A\to\Ab$, there is an isomorphism

-which is natural in $F$ and $a$. \end{lem} \begin{proof} See \cite[Proposition 1.1]{fisher1968} or take this as an exercise in the calculus of coends. \end{proof} \begin{defn}Let $C$ be a locally finitely presented category.
-For any functor $F:\fp C\to\Ab$, define $\overrightarrow{F}:C\to\Ab$ by
+which is natural in $F$ and $A$. \end{lem} \begin{proof} See \cite[Proposition 1.1]{fisher1968} or take this as an exercise in the calculus of coends. \end{proof} \begin{defn}Let $\C$ be a locally finitely presented category.
+For any functor $F:\fp \C\to\Ab$, define $\overrightarrow{F}:\C\to\Ab$ by